goaver/api-integration/website/docs/check.md

 - <b>groupId</b> - The group the check is in

+- <b>thirdPartyIdentifier</b> - The third party identifier for the check

 - <b>status</b> - The status of the check

+  * Values:
+    * `Completed` - The check was able to be completed successfully
+    * `Rejected` - The check could not be completed due to invalid or missing data

+- <b>statusReason</b> - If the check was rejected, detail as to the reason

+  * Values:
+		* `MissingDocuments` - Required documents were not provided
+		* `UnreadableDocumentsOrMissingVerificationInformation` - Identification documents were unreadable or did not contain the required information
+		* `ExpiredDocuments` - Identification documents expired
+		* `SuspiciousDocumentsOrImages` - Identification documents were suspected to be stolen or fraudulent
+		* `FacialVerificationFailed` - Liveness facial verification failed
+		* `UnderageApplicant` - Individual is under the age of 18

-- <b>checkTypes</b> - The list of check types / verifications performed as part of the check
+- <b>checkTypes</b> - The list of check types / verifications performed as part of the check (inherited from the group configuration)

-- <b>checkResults</b> - The result of the requested checks
+  * Values:
+    * `EmailVerification` - Email verification performed
+    * `DocumentVerification` - Identification document verification performed
+    * `PhotoVerification` - Liveness verification performed with facial recognition matching
+    * `AccreditedInvestor` - Accredited investor verification performed
+    * `Watchlist` - Text based watchlist search performed for individual
+    * `VisualWatchlist` - Facial match watchlist search performed for individual
+    * `RiskProfiling` - Risk profiling performed for individual
+    * `AddressVerification` - Address verification performed for individual

 - <b>warnings</b> - The warnings found based on the configured warnings in group settings

+  * Values:
+    * `Country` - Individual is from a restricted country
+    * `State` - Individual is from a restricted state or province
+    * `IPVpnTor` - Enrollment completed over VPN or TOR
+    * `Address` - Address invalid or suspected of fraud
+    * `EmailAddress` - Email address is invalid or suspect
+    * `WatchlistHitsFound` - Watchlist results found for individual
+    * `AdverseMediaFound` - Adverse media results found for individual

+- <b>checkResults</b> - The result of the requested checks (see example below for complete data model)

 ##### Example Response
 ```